-21 Best Places to Visit in New England
+25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 Quaint small towns, beautiful beaches, adorable lighthouses, and even a few fabulous cities: there are plenty of reasons to visit New England, and it certainly helps that the list of incredible places to visit in New England is never-ending!

-A couple of years ago, we passed a delightful summer living in Boston, and though we tried hard to also hit up as many of the best places to visit in New England as possible outside of Boston, we had a very hard time tearing ourselves away from what is now one of our favorite American cities.
+We once passed a delightful summer living in Boston, and though we tried hard to also hit up as many of the best places to visit in New England then, we had a very hard time tearing ourselves away from what is now one of our favorite American cities.

-As a result, our personal list of places to see in New England is still incredibly long.
+Even still, our personal wish list of beautiful places to see in New England is still incredibly long.

 Connecticut